-Maximum distance (B) at the longest 272 mm (10.71 in)
+Maximum distance B at 272 mm (10.71 in) the longest chain section

-2/2 11111 (10.71 111)

-chain section

-- If the distance (B) is greater than the specified measurement: - Change the drivetrain kit.
-4
+- If the distance B is greater than the specified measurement: - Change the drivetrain kit. 🔦

 When the chain is replaced, the rear sprocket and engine sprocket should also be changed.
 New chains wear out faster on old, worn sprockets.

 - Check the chain sliding guard for wear.

-- " If the bottom edge of the chain bolt is in line with or below the chain sliding guard.
+- " If the bottom edge of the chain bolt is in line with or below the chain sliding guard:

-- Change the chain sliding guard.
+- Change the chain sliding guard. 🔦

 - Check that the chain sliding guard is firmly seated.

 - " If the chain sliding guard is loose:

 - Tighten the screws on the chain sliding guard.

 Guideline

-Screw, chain sliding M6 6 Nm Loctite ® 243TM guard (4.4 lbf ft)
+Screw, chain M6 14 Nm (10.3 lbf ft) sliding guard Loctite®243TM